 Programs

-To meet a variety of needs, we offer two delivery methods for our home-based instruction:
+To meet a variety of needs, we offer three delivery methods for our home-based instruction:

 Homebound